-Dolly’s Rags to Riches Museum was housed in the strange-looking mansion for a few years before it was moved to the Chasing Rainbows Museum.
+Dolly’s Rags to Riches Museum was housed in the strange looking mansion for a few years.
+It was later moved to the Chasing Rainbows Museum.

 As the park grew, the former mansion’s position within it changed.

 A new entrance was added several hundred yards away.
 And the growth of the park put less of an emphasis on the former pedestrian tunnel as a nexus for visitors to cross from one side to another.

 Eventually, the mansion’s location became more and more the periphery of the park rather than a centerpiece.

 With the Rags to Riches Museum long gone and the access to the building awkward at best via a long ramp, the opportunity to repurpose the building again was quickly falling by the wayside.

 Now, the tunnel and any sign of the old attraction are gone for good.

 It is among the other Dollywood classics that are gone but not forgotten, like the Flooded Mine ride, the River Battle, Thunder Road or Timber Tower.